wormhole-foundation/wormhole/design/0004_message_publishing.md

 The timestamp is derived by the guardian software using the finalized timestamp of the block the message was published in.

+When a message is posted, the emitter can specify for how many confirmations the guardians should wait before an attestation is produced.
+This allows latency sensitive applications to make sacrifices on safety while critical applications can sacrifice latency over safety.
+Chains with instant finality can omit the argument.

 **Persistence:**

 In case an emitter chooses to persist a message, the guardian software will publish it to the Solana blockchain where